 The company booked a loss of Rs1,612 crore (US$213 million) in FY2021/22.
 Earnings Before Interest and Tax (EBIT) stood at Rs3,352 crore (US$442 million), rising 24.3% compared to last year, although slower than the topline due to a 260% rise in employee benefit expenses.

 ReNew Power’s debt profile is favourable with 71% debt at fixed interest rates.
 With plans to reach 18GW of renewable energy by 2025, leverage management will be key to maintaining profitability and growing sustainably.
 Interest costs have gone down in the past 24 months.
 The company raised US$400 million of bonds in January 2022 at 4.5% to refinance the existing debt.

 As only the second Indian renewables company after Azure Power to be listed on foreign markets, ReNew Power stands to benefit from access to a much wider investor base and richer financial markets, enabling it to seek debt capital at more competitive rates.

 ReNew Power is one of the few renewable energy developers committing capital in these nascent yet promising segments in India.
 Successful execution of these ventures will unlock the potential value of the company and support India’s energy transition.

-Kashish Shah is an energy finance analyst with the Institute for Energy Economics & Financial Analysis (IEEFA).
-He specialises in financing, policy and technology matters of the Indian electricity market.
+Kashish Shah is a Senior Research Analyst with Wood Mackenzie.
+Previously, he worked as an Energy Finance Analyst with the Institute for Energy Economics & Financial Analysis (IEEFA).
+He specialises in financing, policy